whatToUseThisFor/Wind-Browser/README.txt

+This is meant to have some mild changes to firefox, like Brave in the default search engine list, but maybe eventually something like kasm functionality for private browsing mode.

+I probably won't implement this

 An explanation of the Firefox Source Code Directory Structure and links to project pages with documentation can be found at: